Summary information

 - Further units at postgraduate level

-provided that at least 192 points are taken in the discipline of Spirituality.
+Provided that at least 192 points are taken in the discipline of Spirituality or Spiritual Direction.